 This course is designed to develop the student's reading skills, written and oral language skills, grammar, diction, and vocabulary using a career context for learning.
+(This is a non-credit course.)
 (D)

 ENG 0033 Writing Tutorial

 Intensive, individualized work on the basic strategy, organization, dictation, and grammar of the collegiate essay.
 Students with ACT scores 14 to18 in English must take this course.
 (This is a non-credit course.)
 (F, S, Su)